pumasecurity/nymeria/src/kubernetes/k8s/gke/README.md

   Service Account:  nymeria
 ```

-To verify that the pod's service account has access to Google cloud resources, run the following command to exec into the *nymeria-gcloud* pod:
+To verify that the pod's service account has access to Azure cloud resources, run the following command to exec into the *nymeria-azure* pod:

 ```bash
 k exec -n workload-identity -it $(k get pod -n workload-identity -l app=nymeria,cloud=azure -o json | jq -r '.items[0].metadata.name') -- /bin/bash
 ```

-The command creates a shell inside the workload identity gcloud pod, which you can use to authenticate using the pod's service account to the Azure storage account and obtain the nymeria logo from the storage container.
+The command creates a shell inside the workload identity azure pod, which you can use to authenticate using the pod's service account to the Azure storage account and obtain the nymeria logo from the storage container.

 ```text
 root [ / ]#